Ceeyhub/Tableau-Project/README.md

 # Final-Project-Tableau

 ## Project/Goals
-#### To analyze the NYC Airbnb dataset, create visualizations and find intereting trends
+#### To analyze the NYC Airbnb dataset, create visualizations and find interesting trends

 ## Process
 #### connected and explored the NYC Airbnb dataset
-#### create various visualizations to learn more about the datase
+#### create various visualizations to learn more about the dataset
-#### Identified trends and created a story showing the most in demand neighbourhood and apartment for potential Airbnb investors
+#### Identified trends and created a story showing the most in demand neighborhood and apartment for potential Airbnb investors

 ## Results
 ### Option 2 - Airbnb Dataset
 #### I started out by trying to understand the number of Airbnb in NYC, the most popular neighborhoods and number of hosts in general.
-#### Manhattan turned out to be the most in demand neighborhood and further analysis showed that the 1 bedroom Apartment were the most in demand and most highly priced.
+#### Manhattan turned out to be the most in demand neighborhood and further analysis showed that the 1-bedroom Apartment were the most in demand and most highly priced.
 #### The price forecast indicated an increasing trend with specific emphasis in Manhattan

 ## Challenges